SB2318/Jyoti-A-Ray-of-Hope/README.md

 # Community Learning & Activity Management System

+# Story:

+This is one incomplete task of mine at **JGEC**, a journey that began during survey.

+Back then, I shared the idea with my batchmates, and their encouragement gave me the confidence to move forward — special thanks to **Dibeyendu, Soumavo, and Rose** for their support in the very beginning.

+Yes, everything takes time, but just like **UltimateHealth**, I believe this journey too will reach its completion. or, at the very least, its structure will serve as a foundation for the future.

 ## Overview

 This will be a **non-profit mobile and backend platform** developed to support a JGEC student-led initiative that provides **free education** and **extra-curricular activities** for children, especially in rural and under-served areas.